In the Beginning . . . .Again!

 What if: Mother Earth really is Mother Earth?

-What if : The ability to pollute constitutes a very final test for mankind?
+What if : The ability to pollute determines the future of mankind?

 What if: Modern religions are based on time-distorted versions of real events?